changah-song/fluent-fable/frontend/README.md

 ## Bugs:
-- text doesn't wrap properly in sentence mode
 - papago and google translate produce the same output, probably not calling it properly
 - when switching between modes, previous display lingers.. can make it smoother?

 ## Todo:

 - i don't think it's necessary to call stemming when in translator mode 🟩
-- also, rename the global variable cus it's getting used a lot 🟩

-- can highlight many words at a time... 🟨
-    - separate from touchopacity thing... or automatically translate entire sentence
 - click again to highlight long sentence

 - check for hanja in origin (it can be english) and make each character clickable 🟨
 - modal popup when hanja is pressed